private-octopus/picoquic/doc/ech-esni.md

 Picoquic only support the "shared mode" configuration of ECH, in which the same server hosts both the "client facing" and "backend" servers.

+# Domain Name Configuration

+The operation of ECH depends on the DNS -- although alternatives may be developed at some point.
+The client follows a simple model.
+If the client application wants to connect to the domain "backend.example.com", it retrieves the HTTPS records for that domain from the DNS (or the SVCB record if not using HTTPS).
+There may be several such records, each documenting a priority, a target name and a set of parameters.
+The client selects one of these HTTPS records.
+The target name of the selected record is the "client facing server".
+That record may also provide the alternate port on which the server is running, and the ECH Configuration of the server.
+The client will then:

+* prepare a QUIC connection to the IP address and selected port of the client facing server, using the port number if one was specified in the HTTPS record -- or 443 if none was specified.
+* add an ECH parameter to the TLS "Client Hello" specifying the SNI of the "backend" server, and possibly other parameters like the ALPN.
+* establish the QUIC connection.

+Once the connection is complete, the client will check whether the ECH negotiation was successful.
+If may fail, for example if the client used an outdate version of the ECH configuration.
+In that case, the server will provide an updated version in its "ech-retry" parameters.

 # Server Side Support

 The ECH support on the server is controlled by the API: